srescio/ezviz-patched/INSTALLATION.md

 ### Sensors Still Not Working

-- Verify you're using the "EZVIZ Patched" integration (not the original)
 - Check the Home Assistant logs for any errors
 - Make sure your EZVIZ account credentials are correct
+- Verify the custom component is loaded (check logs for "Loaded ezviz from custom_components")

+### Custom Component Not Loading

+- Ensure the custom component files are in `custom_components/ezviz/`
+- Check that `manifest.json` has a valid `version` field
+- Restart Home Assistant completely

 ## Reverting Back